Caleb-Leavell/Jatui/README.md

         System.out.println(ansi().fgRgb(200, 100, 100).a("Exiting...").reset());
 ```

-While functional, this design is incredibly hard to maintain or scale.
+While functional, this approach becomes difficult to maintain or extend for larger projects.
 You could potentially abstract out pieces into their own methods, but if you wanted to resuse these components while customizing ansi styling, exact text, I/O locations, etc., verbosity increases dramatically.
-Jatui aims to solve this problem by providing a declarative modulurization framework.
+Jatui aims to solve this problem by providing a declarative modularization framework.
 Here's how you would write the same program in Jatui:

 ```Java
 public static void main(String[] args) {